ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods.md

 ---

-18. What are the steps involved in building a decision tree with ID3?
+Q. What are the steps involved in building a decision tree with ID3?

 <details><summary><b>Answer</b></summary>